- Optimizely X Full Stack

 - Run experiments anywhere in your technology stack, using one of Optimizely’s SDKs

 - Use Optimizely’s Stats Engine to measure the impact of your experiments

 Optimizely X Full Stack helps you run Optimizely experiments in any application or on any connected device.
-It enables product and engineering teams to experiment deeply and broadly across their technology stack, with server-side and client-side testing on a single experimentation platform.
+It enables product and engineering teams to build, deploy, test, and rollout features anywhere in their technology stack, with server-side and client-side testing on a single experimentation platform.

-Use it to experiment in areas such as pricing, search result algorithms, or redesigns.
+Use Full Stack to develop and test areas like pricing, search result algorithms, or redesigns.
 A/B test across your technology stack or slowly roll out a new feature.

 To learn more or add Optimizely X Full Stack to your account, contact your Customer Success Manager.

 Here's our developer documentation, where you'll find code samples, full references for our SDKs, and getting started guides.